OFFIS-DAI/mango/docs/source/tutorial.rst

 Another idea is that sending messages from the role is now done via its context with the method:
 ``self.context.send_message```.

-We first create the `Ping` role, which has to periodically send out its messages.
+We first create the `Ping` role, which has to send out its messages periodically.
 We can use mango's scheduling API to handle this for us via the :meth:`mango.RoleContext.schedule_periodic_task` function.
 This takes a coroutine to execute and a time interval.
 Whenever the time interval runs out the coroutine is triggered.
 With the scheduling API you can also run tasks at specific times.
-For a full overview we refer to the documentation.
+For a full overview, we refer to the documentation.

 .. testcode::